google/zetasql/docs/aggregate-dp-functions.md

 **Examples**

-The following anonymized query counts the number of requests made for each type of item.
+The following differentially private query counts the number of requests made for each type of item.
 This query references a view called [`view_on_professors`][anon-example-views].

 ```sql